Regency Dance Weekend

 Sunday Only Non-Dancer ticket ($90):

-You can register online; payment can be made with either a credit card or by mailing a check.
-If you do not wish to register and pay online you can call the number below and make arrangements.
+You can register online and pay with a credit card.
+If you do not wish to pay online you can call the number below and make arrangements to mail a check.
 Advance registration and payment is required by midnight on Thursday, April 6, 2017.

 The weekend will feature an intensive course of instruction in early nineteenth-century dance, taught by Antonia Pugliese, at the Salem Old Town Hall.
 No experience is necessary, and all steps and figures will be taught from the beginning.
 Learn the exciting steps that characterize Regency-period country dances and quadrilles, and learn a variety of figures from simple to complex.
 Then string these figures into dances, and practice them before they are done at the balls.
 There will be some basic waltz lessons with Regency styling, and also several simple figured waltzes that let you move to beautiful waltz music without having to worry about the difficulties of turning.
 Classes will be fairly intense and at a high level, but an absolute beginner who pays attention should do well, while advanced dancers will get to work on their style and stamina.

 The Sunday minuet class will be a stand alone class that teaches the basic movements and style of the minuet, finishing up with a simple two-person choreography that will be danced at the Grand Ball.
 This iconic eighteenth-century dance survived into the Regency era as an opening dance to begin a ball, and that’s how we’ll use it!

 Dances will not be taught at the evening balls (although there will be prompts for memory), so class attendance offers necessary preparation for anyone who plans to dance at these evening events.
 This is your chance to work intensely on a solid foundation in Regency-period dance.